ThomasTKO/Alias-Ufo-Altis/README.md

 Donate a dollar or two to keep more mods.

-Original scripts can be found here: https://steamcommunity.com/sharedfiles/filedetails/?id=1790486345
+Original script can be found here: https://steamcommunity.com/sharedfiles/filedetails/?id=1790486345

 For more info check out the video tutorial https://www.youtube.com/watch?v=xJkxcXkBJFQ